cambridgeltl/visual-spatial-reasoning/README.md

 <img align="right" width="320"  src="figures/performance_by_meta_cat_random_split_v2.png">

-**_Understanding object orientation is hard._** After classifying spatial relations with meta-categories, we can clearly see that all models are at chance level for "orientation"-related relations (such as "facing", "facing away from", "parallel to", etc.).
+**_Understanding object orientation is hard._** After classifying spatial relations into meta-categories, we can clearly see that all models are at chance level for "orientation"-related relations (such as "facing", "facing away from", "parallel to", etc.).

 For more findings and takeways including zero-shot split performance. check out our paper!

 ### 2 The VSR dataset: Splits, statistics, and meta-data

-The VSR corpus, after validation, containing 10,119 data points with high agreement.
+The VSR corpus, after validation, contains 10,119 data points with high agreement.
 On top of these, we create two splits (1) random split and (2) zero-shot split.
-For random split, we randomly splits all data points into train, development, and test sets.
+For random split, we randomly split all data points into train, development, and test sets.
 Zero-shot split makes sure that train, development and test sets have no overlap of concepts (i.e., if *dog* is in test set, it is not used for training and development).
 Below are some basic statistics of the two splits.

 split   |  train | dev | test | total
 :------|:--------:|:--------:|:--------:|:--------: